browserengineering/book/book/styles.md

 Phew!
 That was a lot of coordinated changes, so please test everything and make sure it works.
-You should now see links on this page appear in blue---and you'll also notice that the rest of the text has become slightly lighter.^[Check out [the book's stylesheet](book.css) to see the details.]
+You should now see links on this page appear in blue---and you'll also notice that the rest of the text has become slightly lighter.[^book-css]

+[^book-css]: Check out [the book's stylesheet](book.css) to see the
+    details.

 Font Properties
 ===============

-Well---since we're already mucking around with `InlineLayout`, let's also modify it to look up the font size, weight, and style information via CSS instead of using the `style`, `weigth`, and `size` fields on `InlineLayout`:
+Since we're already mucking around with `InlineLayout`, let's also modify it to look up the font size, weight, and style information via CSS instead of using the `style`, `weigth`, and `size` fields on `InlineLayout`:

 ::: {.todo}